Klomegah/FinalProject_Klomegah/README.md

   3. Key Concepts - Extract 3 main ideas
 - **Auto-save drafts** every 30 seconds (never lose your work)
 - **Linked to sessions** - Reflect on each completed Pomodoro
+- **Optional voice input for notes** - Click the mic icon to dictate when you're tired or don't feel like typing, then refine the text to reinforce learning

 ###  Analytics & Reports
 - **Visual charts** showing your study progress